andrew/ultimate-awesome/README.md

 - [awesome-frontend-resources](https://github.com/baspinarenes/awesome-frontend-resources) - A list of awesome Frontend resources.
 - [awesome-nsfw-ai-list](https://github.com/bestailist/awesome-nsfw-ai-list) - A curated list of NSFW AI tools and resources, including AI girlfriend and other NSFW artificial intelligence applications.
 This list aims to provide an overview of cutting-edge NSFW AI technologies for developers, researchers, and enthusiasts interested in this emerging field.
 - [awesome-opendata-software](https://github.com/commondataio/awesome-opendata-software) - Awesome list of the software tools related to opendata: data catalogs, ingestion tools, data prep tools and so on.
-- [awesome-forecast-reconciliation](https://github.com/danigiro/awesome-forecast-reconciliation) - Collection of academic papers, articles, software tools, and educational resources about forecast reconciliation.
+- [fucking-games](https://github.com/correia-jpv/fucking-games) - 🎮 A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
+Any genre.
+Any platform.
+Any engine.
+With repository stars⭐ and forks🍴.
 - [awesome-linkedin-ai-courses](https://github.com/drhazemali/awesome-linkedin-ai-courses) - Awesome LinkedIn Learning Courses in AI Industry.
 - [awesome-weight-space-learning](https://github.com/ege-erdogan/awesome-weight-space-learning) - Awesome papers on weight-space learning.
 - [30-seconds-of-angular](https://github.com/fetis/30-seconds-of-angular) - Curated collection of Angular snippets that you can understand in 30 seconds or less.